 Important Portugal Customs Information

-If the consignee is a Portuguese citizen or permanent resident, or relocating to Portugal for one year or more, a copy of their NIF (Número de Identificação Fiscal) or Citizen Card (Cartão de cidadão) will need to provided, along with a copy of their passport and flight ticket showing they have already arrived in Portugal or will arrive within one week after their shipment's arrival.
+If the consignee is a Portuguese citizen or permanent resident, or relocating to Portugal for one year or more, a copy of their NIF (Número de Identificação Fiscal) or Citizen Card (Cartão de cidadão) will need to be provided, along with a copy of their passport and flight ticket showing they have already arrived in Portugal or will arrive within one week after their shipment's arrival.
 If the consignee is not a Portuguese citizen or resident, a copy of their passport and proof of entry into Portugal, such as their flight ticket is required.

 Consignees will need to provide a written statement to Portuguese customs detailing what their Personal Effects are for and why they are being shipped to Portugal.
 This written statement can be automatically downloaded from your Send My Bag account based on the reason selected for shipping.